Aviamotornaya (Kalininsko-Solntsevskaya line)

 Aviamotornaya (Авиамото́рная) is a Moscow Metro station in the Lefortovo District, South-Eastern Administrative Okrug, Moscow, Russia.
 It is on the Kalininsko-Solntsevskaya line.
 The station was opened on 30 December 1979.

 The station is built in a three-vault configuration 53 metres (173 feet) underground.
 The central hallway contains a sculpture made out of anodised gold pyramids and tetrahedra.
 The architects of the station are A.F.
 Strelkov, V.I.
 Klokov, N.I.
 Demchinsky, J.A.
 Kolesnikov, and E.S.
 Barsky.
 The theme of Aviamotornaya is aviation and flying.
 The columns holding up the ceiling are glazed in a light marble tone.
 The floor is made up of granite plates coloured in different shades of grey.
 The wall at the end of the central hallway is faced in a metal sculpture depicting Icarus.
 There are decorations mentioning and detailing the main constellations.

-A transfer to Aviamotornaya is planned to open in 2023.
+A transfer to Aviamotornaya was opened on 30 December 2024.